bbbradsmith/6502vdelay/README.md

 ## License

 This library may be used, reused, and modified for any purpose, commercial or non-commercial.
- If distributing source code, do not remove the attribution to its original author, and document any modifications with attribution to their new author as well.
+ If distributing source code, do not remove the attribution to its original authors, and document any modifications with attribution to their new author as well.

 Attribution in released binaries or documentation is appreciated but not required.

-If you'd like to support this project or its author, please visit:
+If you'd like to support this project or its maintainer, please visit:
  [Patreon](https://www.patreon.com/rainwarrior)